What is the difference between on-page and off-page SEO?

 Internal linking: Internal linking is crucial for site navigation and distributing link authority (often referred to as "link juice").
 Internal links help users discover related content, keep them engaged on your site longer, and signal to search engines the importance of different pages.

-Mastering these on-page SEO elements is fundamental to building a strong online presence and improving your search rankings.
-It's about speaking the right language, providing valuable information, ensuring your website is accessible, and fine-tuning the details that help both users and search engines understand and appreciate your content.
+Mastering these on-page SEO elements is crucial to establishing a robust online presence and enhancing your search engine rankings.
+It's about speaking the correct language, providing valuable information, ensuring your website is accessible, and fine-tuning the details that help both users and search engines understand and appreciate your content.

 Off-Page SEO: Building Authority and Trust Beyond Your Website